Scheduling and Clock

 ))

-async with activate(container_man, container_ag) as cl:
+async with activate(container_man, container_ag):

 container_man.clock.set_time(100)

-next_event = await clock_manager.distribute_time()
+await clock_manager.distribute_time()

 assert container_ag.clock.time == 100